 02 of 05

-For computer work, filing and other focus-intensive tasks, choose a well-defined light source dedicated to what you are doing.
+For computer work, paperwork, and other focus-intensive tasks, choose a well-defined light source dedicated to what you're doing.
 An adjustable or articulated desk lamp can put light exactly where you need it and support a variety of tasks.
 If your home office has multiple workstations—for example, a desk for computer and phone work, a filing area, and a table for reviewing photos and layouts—set up dedicated task lighting for each station.

 03 of 05

-Always consider where your light is coming from.
-A light source set behind you as you work on your computer will almost certainly create annoying glare on your monitor.
+Always consider where your light is coming from: A light source set behind you as you work on your computer will almost certainly create an annoying glare on your monitor.
 Likewise, look out for unintended shadows cast by lamps set up for task lighting.
-For instance, if you write with your right hand, your hand and arm may cast shadows if the task light is also set off on the right.
+For instance, if you write with your right hand, your hand and arm may cast shadows if the task light is also placed on the right.
 Also, consider the location of windows when setting up your workspaces.

 04 of 05